Swamibhuvanesan/EmpathyAura/README.md

 Top P: Specifies the cumulative probability for nucleus sampling.
 Max Length: Sets the maximum number of tokens in the output.
 ## 📚 Resources
-Streamlit Documentation
-Replicate API Documentation
+Please refer to Streamlit Documentation and Replicate API Documentation.
-EmpathyAura - Live Demo (if applicable)
 ## 🙌 Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request for any improvements or new features.

 ## 📝 License
-This project is licensed under the MIT License.
+This project is licensed under the Apache-2.0 license.
 See the LICENSE file for details.

 ## 💬 Contact
 For any questions, feel free to reach out via your email or open an issue on GitHub.